felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

 [![I-shaped polygon](/public/img/I-shape.png)](https://github.com/Hyperparticle/draw-shapes-unity/tree/d3b94561d464721a4607f030b6ec2d1c721f131b)

 To draw a mesh programmatically, Unity requires an array of its vertices and triangles.
-Unity allows each vertex to be colored differently, so we will demonstrate this by feeding the mesh random colors.
-To display the mesh, we apply it to a GameObject's `MeshFilter` component .
+Unity allows each vertex to be colored differently, so we will demonstrate this by feeding our mesh random colors.
+To display the mesh, we apply it to a GameObject's `MeshFilter` component.

 Below is a script that can be added to any empty object to draw the shape in the image above.